brejchajan/LandscapeAR/README.md

 described in our ECCV 2020 paper (see the introduction).
-Each dataset contains publicly available photographs under Creative Commons license, 3D reconstructed scene in COLMAP and NVM formats, and list with links to download all the photographs from the original source.
+Each dataset contains publicly available photographs under Creative Commons license, 3D reconstructed scene in COLMAP and NVM formats, and list with links to download all the photographs from the original source (please see the license on Flickr).
 If you want to train your network, it is a good idea to download all photographs available (see the file `photo_urls.txt` contained in each dataset).